SNES-Tools/haskell-65816/sunday_thoughts.md

 ### Iteration and recursion

-One area I'm concerned about is performance.
+One area I'm concerned about is performance (that's kinda the entire thing).
 I can't really gauge just yet whether or not it will be easy to make a good number of comptuations run within the required time for each frame, without significant effort towards optimization.
 I'm learning towards me underestimating the speed of the SNES CPU, but it is slow.

 One thing that makes it really slow are loops.
 Super Mario World famously has a hexadecimal to decimal converter that is an iterative routine, and has the